The Life of a Screen legend

 This influence may be seen in Ten Canoes (2006, Rolf de Heer), and Crocodile Dreaming (2006, Darlene Johnson).
 Johnson also made two documentaries in Arnhem Land: Gulpilil: One Red Blood (2002), a biography of Gulpilil, and River of No Return (2008), telling the story of Gulpilil’s niece Frances Daingangan (also known as Frances Djulibing) who wants to become a famous actor like her uncle.

-The image of David Gulpilil at the top is a production still from Satellite Boy (2012), courtesy Satellite Films.
+Main image: David Gulpilil in Satellite Boy (2012), courtesy Satellite Films.